 “Our country is built on a lot of dark things that we don’t like to talk about; it’s the light that we always talk about.
-We are thinking perhaps, through the support of one column on the other, there can be a dialectical, rather than polemical, conversation,” said Hood, who is creative director and founder of Hood Design Studio in Oakland, Calif.
+We are thinking perhaps, through the support of one column on the other, there can be a dialectical, rather than polemical, conversation,” said Hood, who is creative director and founder of Hood Design Studio (external link) in Oakland, Calif.

 At the sculpture’s center, the two vertical planes will face each other; one is a glass lenticular surface with images of Wilson’s contemporaries who were critical of his views, particularly about race and gender.
 The opposite side, composed of stainless steel, will contain quotes by these detractors regarding negative actions Wilson took.